TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 		./sbin/snappy-start-all.sh

-	This creates a default folder named **work** and stores all SnappyData member's artifacts separately.
+	This creates a default folder named **work** and stores all TIBCO ComputeDB member's artifacts separately.
 The folder is identified by the name of the node.

 !!!Tip
 	For optimum performance, configure the **-dir** to a local directory and not to a network directory.
 When **-dir** property is configured for each member in the cluster, the artifacts of the respective members get created in the  **-dir** folder.